pangoline/pokepal/README.md

 ## Might add these things later

 - Export/import data as CSV (to preserve data outside of local storage)
-- Toggle Mega/other forms - this may be difficult due to PokeAPI's lack of logical categorisation for different forms
+- Toggle Mega/other forms - this may be difficult due to PokeAPI's lack of logical categorisation for different forms (that I can find so far)
 - Further filter out forms that you would never catch individually (again may be difficult due to above point)
 - Make it look better on mobile